NVlabs/affordance_diffusion/docs/install.md

     tar xfz release.tar.gz
     cd -
     ```
-1. (Optionally) Install third party pakcages  if you want to run 3D hand pose prediction and render it.
+1. Install third party packages  if you want to extract 3D hand pose from the generated hands and overlay its rendering.
-- Follow [instructions](https://github.com/facebookresearch/frankmocap/blob/main/docs/INSTALL.md) from Frankmocap and put it under `third_party/frankmocap`
+    - Install frankmocap and pytorch3d, etc.
+        ```
+        bash scripts/install_thrid_party.sh
+        ```
     - Download `MANO_RIGHT.pkl` from the [official website](https://mano.is.tue.mpg.de/) and put it under `thrid_party/mano/MANO_RIGHT.pkl`

 ## Environment specification